 The word contingent or contingency means “possible, but not certain to occur”.
 Contingent assets are those assets which may or may not become a reality for a business depending on the outcome of a future event.
 The existence of this kind of asset is completely dependent on the occurrence of a probable event in future.
 It is a potential asset but there is no surety.

 An example of such asset is a court case.
 Only if the company wins the court case & gains from it, the contingent asset will actually be realized.

 A contingent asset may be disclosed as a footnote to the balance sheet, These are not recognized in financial statements since this may result in the recognition of income that may never be realized.
-Unlike contingent liabilities, contingent assets are not recorded even if it is probable and the amount of gain can be estimated.
+Unlike contingent liabilities, contingent assets are not recorded even if they are probable and the amount of gain can be estimated.

 The only exception to recording a contingent asset is where an inflow of economic benefits is sure or in other words virtually certain such as a settled lawsuit (where the benefit is sure to be received) may be disclosed & recorded in the period when the change actually occurs.

 Let us suppose that Unreal Pvt Ltd. files a case of patent violation on Real Pvt.
 Ltd. Now, the former can’t recognize this as a contingent asset even if it is sure to win and the amount can be estimated.
 Only when the lawsuit is settled and a sure amount is to be received at a specific time can this be recognized in the books of Unreal Pvt Ltd. as a Contingent Asset.

 >Read Contra Entry